Puppets/puppets-old/README.md

 ### Attaching event handlers

-Puppets comes with a convenient way to attach handlers to events.
-Simply pass a `localEvents` or `globalEvents` hash, depending on the channel you wish to associate the handler with.
+Pass a `localEvents` or `globalEvents` hash to quickly attach handlers to events on the respective channel.

 ```js
 var PuppetClass = Puppets.Puppet.extend({